-Associate of Business Degree (ABus)
+Associate of Business: ABus Degree

 The Associate of Business degree is designed for transfer to the Business bachelor's degree at all Arizona public universities, with the exception of majors in Accounting and Computer Information Systems.
-Students interested in these programs or are planning to transfer to a university other than the Arizona public universities should see an Advisor.
+Students interested in these programs or are planning to transfer to a university other than the Arizona public universities should see an advisor.
 Students completing this degree will transfer 62-64 credits to all Arizona public universities.
-This is a Tech Prep articulated program.
-For more information regarding Tech Prep see page 9.

-AGEC-B Requirements 35 credit hours
+AGEC-B Requirements: 35 credit hours

-See page 20 for General Education Courses that can be used to satisfy AGEC requirements.
+See page 21 for General Education Courses that can be used to satisfy AGEC requirements.